RVCC-IDMX/unit-tests-template/README.md

 ## Edit and test each file sequentially

 One-by-one, edit each JavaScript file and follow the instructions for each coding skill.
-You should run the test after each completed skill and see you pass count increase.
+You should run the test after each completed skill and see the pass count increase.
 When one file passes completely, you are ready for the next file.

 Start with js-basic-01.test.js and finish with js-basic-04.test